Serving & connecting

 What happens when visual art runs into and runs riot with ADHD?
 What are the frisson and frictions that arise?
 What do they say about how we perceive others who are different and who think differently?
 What are the possibilities and limitations of a term like ‘neurodiverse art’?
 What is the role of mind wandering in ADHD and the creative process?
 What other magic carpets could we make?
 Where do we want them to take us?

-Join Kai and Philip Asherson on Tuesday 24 April for the launch of I Run and Run, Let Out An Earth-Shattering Roar and Turn Into A Giant Octopussy.
-Part of a 1.5 year project #MagicCarpet, this is a new tapestry artwork arising from an ongoing dialogue between Kai and Philip on mind wandering and how that relates to the creative process and Attention Deficit Hyperactivity Disorder (ADHD).
-Through a series of provocations and a discussion, the evening explores the creative process, how it relates to our different brains, and the possibilities and limitations of ‘neurodiverse art’.
+Visitors joined Kai and Philip Asherson for the launch of I Run and Run, Let Out An Earth-Shattering Roar and Turn Into A Giant Octopussy and the #MagicCarpet tapestry.
+Through a series of provocations and a discussion, the evening explored the creative process, how it relates to our different brains, and the possibilities and limitations of ‘neurodiverse art’.

 Date and time: Tuesday 24 October 2017, 18:30 – 20:30